GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 wild > madden
-young > invigorate, rejuvenate yellow > make yellow
+young > invigorate, rejuvenate yellow > make yellow short > shorten, reduce big > enlarge, increase, expand bold > enbolden brave > encourage confident > support, empower dead > kill, murder, slaughter, slay free > free, release funny > make fun of, to mock healthy > heal hostile > aggravate, provoke long> lengthen, stretch other > distinguish powerful > empower slow > slow down, retard, hamber, delay stark > distinguish, clarify suitable > customise, adjust tasty > improve taste tough > toughen wonderful > to make wonderful, to improve

+- function to apply certain sound changes only across morphome boundries.
+The functions takes the two morphemes as arguments, and then determines which sound changes are in chosenChanges.
+If a change is conditional and the condition is met at the morpheme boundrie e.g bak-or where intervocalic voicing detects that the final sound in word1 is a voiceless plosive following a vowel and that the first sound in word2 is a vowel, intervocalic voicing will be triggered and only at the boundry
 - possessorQuality
 - Add stats about noun gender
 - Make fusional nouns with gender but no case